 We don’t want to think about our beautiful Tonkinese kitties having heart trouble.
 However, the truth is that Tonkinese cats struggle with cardiomyopathy, a heart muscle disease.

 There are two different types of cardiomyopathy.
-The most common type found in Tonkinese cats is Hypertrophic Cardiomyopathy (HCM).
+The most common type found in Tonkinese cats is hypertrophic cardiomyopathy (HCM).
 This is when the heart’s muscular wall thickens, making it difficult for the heart to pump blood throughout the rest of the body.

-What to Do:
+• What to Do:

 Cats are good at hiding when they feel ill.
-The symptoms seem sudden, but the reality is that your Tonkinese cat might have been struggling with heart disease for a while, so it’s a good idea to have your cat evaluated often to prevent issues in the future.
+The signs seem sudden, but the reality is that your Tonkinese cat might have been struggling with heart disease for a while, so it’s a good idea to have your cat evaluated often to prevent issues in the future.

 Most cats with cardiomyopathy have a heart murmur, so this should be your first clue.
 Thankfully, there’s genetic testing for HCM.
 You can talk to your veterinarian about getting your Tonkinese tested.